Black Panther #1 deals with the fallout of T'Challa no longer being ruler of Wakanda

 A new era for T'Challa and Wakanda begins in November 24's Black Panther #1, the launch of a new run by writer John Ridley and artist Juann Cabal.
-This new run comes as Black Panther's mainstream popularity has reached rarefied - almost deified - air, while in comics he's grown to become leader of not just the African nation of Wakanda, but leader of a Wakandan space empire, and leader of the Avengers.
+This new creative era comes as Black Panther's mainstream popularity has reached rarified - almost deified - air, while in comic books he's evolved to become not just the leader of the African nation of Wakanda, but the leader of a Wakandan space empire, and the leader of the Avengers.

 But all that changes by the time Black Panther #1 ends.